hashicorp/terraform-provider-aws/website/docs/r/appmesh_virtual_gateway.html.markdown

 The `spec` object supports the following:

 * `listener` - (Required) Listeners that the mesh endpoint is expected to receive inbound traffic from.
-You can specify one listener.
+You can specify up to 50 listeners.
 * `backend_defaults` - (Optional) Defaults for backends.
 * `logging` - (Optional) Inbound and outbound access logging information for the virtual gateway.